EventStore/documentation/docs/cloud/faq.md

 #### We use AKS, to simplify setup can you expose the cluster to the public internet?

-We have no immediate plans to expose clusters via a public IP address.
-We provided [guidelines](../use/README.md#azure-kubernetes-services) on how to connect AKS clusters to Event Store Cloud.
+We have plans to expose clusters via a public IP address, but it's not available yet.
+We provided [guidelines](use/kubernetes.md) on how to connect AKS clusters to Event Store Cloud.

 ### Supported regions

 ### What regions do you support on AWS, GCP and Azure?

-The list of supported regions is in the provisioning [documentation](../provision/README.md#event-store-cloud-provisioning).

 At the moment, you can deploy EventStoreDB clusters only in regions with three or more availability zones.
 Each region also need to support a set of services necessary for the provisioning and monitoring of the clusters.

+You can see the list of supported regions when you create a new cluster in the Cloud Console.

 If you think a region should be available [contact us](https://www.eventstore.com/contact).